Double glazing FAQ

-Plain windows are a thing of the past, currently, we offer a beautiful selection of 9 standard colours for our uPVC windows.
+Plain windows are a thing of the past, currently, we offer a beautiful selection of 9 standard colours for our uPVC replacement windows.
 UPVC can be customised with almost any RAL window colour of which there are over 1600.
 You can choose your favourite colour and create a bespoke coloured uPVC window.
 If you are looking for a more traditional finish then our woodgrain foils come in a range of colours including Agate Grey, Black Storm (Slate), White, Grey including Anthracite Grey, Rosewood, Cherrywood, Irish Oak, and Cream.

 Do coloured uPVC windows cost more than white uPVC windows?

 Based on a like-for-like window, opting for a coloured UPVC window instead of a traditional white window can cost a little more, the amount will depend on the size and style of the windows needed. uPVC as a material is much cheaper than the alternatives, so opting for coloured uPVC is actually cheaper than replacing the window with timber or aluminium. uPVC is known as a durable material, will reduce condensation, noise as well as keeping your home looking great and well worth considering for your next home improvement.